BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * JimRaven's "#MakeVendorsGreatAgain2017" improves vendor stocks across the game.
 * Hemaxhu's "Better Quests" will improve quest rewards for the missions which don't already have good rewards.
-* My own "No Wasted COMs" mod will make it so you only ever see mods for characters actually playing the game.
+* My own "BL2 No Wasted COMs" mod will make it so you only ever see mods for characters actually playing the game.

 TODO